sonnetmedia/karimabennoune/_pages/about-karima.md

 ---
 title: About Karima
-permalink: /about-karima/
+permalink: "/about-karima/"
-meta_desc: "Karima Bennoune is a professor of international law at the University of California–Davis School of Law.
-She grew up in Algeria and the United States and now lives in northern California."
+meta_desc: Karima Bennoune is a professor of international law at the University of California–Davis School of Law.
+She grew up in Algeria and the United States and now lives in northern California.
 layout: page
+published: true
 ---

 ![](/assets/img/KarimaBennoune_wr.jpg) Karima Bennoune is a professor of international law at the University of California–Davis School of Law.
 She grew up in Algeria and the United States and now lives in northern California.